OPEN-NEXT/wp2.2_dev/docs/metrics-notes.md

   * QUANTITATIVE & QUALITATIVE: Diversity and inclusion of online and offline participation - E.g. gender, age, ethnicity, and other diversity indices, is everyone welcome?
   * QUALITATIVE (?): Onboarding for newcomers, ease of contribution

+Wikifactory would like to consider good practices as documented in this [fictiv Hardware Guide](https://www.fictiv.com/hwg/) for the dashboard.

 ### Challenges for open source hardware

 Applying, adding to, or modifying CHAOSS metrics to the context of open source hardware has come challenges.
 For example: